Ningbo Lishe International Airport

-Ningbo Lishe International Airport is an international airport serving Ningbo, a major city in the Yangtze River Delta region and the second largest city in East China’s Zhejiang province.
+Ningbo Lishe International Airport is an international airport serving Ningbo, a major city in the Yangtze River Delta region and the second largest city in East China's Zhejiang Province.

-In 2022, the airport handled 6.2 million passengers, ranking 29th in China.
-It was the 28th busiest airport in China in cargo traffic in 2022.
+In 2025, the airport handled 16.1 million passengers, ranking 30th in China.
+It was the 27th busiest airport in China by cargo traffic in 2025.

 History

 Ningbo's Lishe was an auxiliary air force base of the Republic-era Chinese Nationalist Air Force, and was the final launching point of Martin B-10 bombers commanded by Captain Xu Huansheng and Lieutenant Tong Yanbo of the 14th Bomber Squadron of the 8th Bomber Group in their famous transoceanic raid to Nagasaki and other cities in the Empire of Japan on 19–20 May 1938.

-Lishe airport was opened for civil service on 16 November 1984 when a CAAC Antonov AN-24 aircraft landed at the military Ningbo Zhuangqiao Airport (宁波庄桥机场).

 In 1985, the Central Government of China approved the construction of Ningbo Lishe Airport.
-On 30 June 1990, it opened for service and became the first civil-only airport in Zhejiang.
+On 30 June 1990, it was opened to the public and became the first civil-only airport in Zhejiang.
 The construction cost was RMB 126 million.

-In July 1992, the airport opened for international service.
-The first international service was opened to Hong Kong later the same year.
+In July 1992, the airport opened for international service with direct flights to Hong Kong.
 In November 1998, service to Macau with onward code-share connection to Taipei and Kaohsiung started.
 International cargo flights started by the end of 1998.

 In March 1997, Great Wall Airlines established a hub at the facility.
-The airport has services to 38 domestic destinations in China and international services to Hong Kong, Seoul, and Macau.
-It is served by 16 airlines.
+The airport had services to 38 domestic destinations in China and international services to Hong Kong, Seoul, and Macau.
+It was served by 16 airlines.

+On 8 October 2002, the T1 Terminal of Ningbo Lishe Airport commenced operations.

-It was renamed Ningbo Lishe International Airport from Ningbo Lishe Airport on 29 November 2005.
+It was renamed to Ningbo Lishe International Airport on 29 November 2005.

 On 8 February 2006, the flight area expansion was completed.

 On 2 December 2015, the third phase of the project started in full.